Lazr1026/bluuu/docs/setup.md

 ### Simple Pairing Mode
 On some devices the simple pairing mode can't be disabled by bluubomb.
-You can check the current Simple Pairing mode by running hciconfig hci0 sspmode.
+You can check the current Simple Pairing mode by running `hciconfig hci0 sspmode`.
 Make sure it says `Simple Pairing mode: Disabled`.
 If not run `sudo hciconfig hci0 sspmode disabled` and `sudo hciconfig hci0 reset`.
 Then check the mode again.